 Scoliosis Brace: How Long Do I Have To Wear It?

 When we look at using bracing to treat scoliosis, there are two types of patients we brace: skeletally-immature, meaning children, and skeletally-mature, meaning adults.
+Among children, adolescent idiopathic scoliosis (AIS) is a predominant form of spinal deformity, often progressing during growth spurts around puberty.
 How long a patient has to wear a brace depends on their condition, age, and the treatment goal of the bracing.

 As bracing can be used to treat scoliosis in both adults and children, there are some significant differences in what the goal of treatment is, along with the differences between traditional and corrective bracing.
 Let’s first take a look at prescribing bracing for skeletally-immature patients.